 - Use of “give” vs. “take.”

-In British English, when speaking of various actions, such as showering, bathing, napping, etc. it is a common form to say “have a nap/shower/bath.”
+In British English, when speaking of various actions, such as showering, bathing, napping, etc., it is common form to say “have a nap/shower/bath.”
 While the Americans would say “take” instead, as in “She is taking a bath.”
+(To which the British/Australian English speaker might laugh, “Oh really, where is she taking it?”)

 - Use of prepositions

-There are many examples of differences in the usage of various prepositions.
-But for brevity; we will focus on those likely to occur in ordinary speech.
+There are many examples of differences in the use of various prepositions.
+But for brevity, we will focus on those likely to occur in ordinary speech.

 In American English, it is often omitted in sentences such as